Hezbollah rejects direct negotiations with Israeli occupation calling it a trap.

 Qassem positions Hezbollah as the last shield against what he calls a “stab in the back” to Arab dignity.
 The group ties the US-brokered summit to broader campaigns by Tel Aviv and Washington to strip sovereign actors like Iran and Lebanon of strategic defenses for empty promises of peace.

-The strategic cost is clear, forced normalization risks Lebanese fracture and regional escalation.
+The strategic cost is clear, the forced normalization risks Lebanese fracture and regional escalation.
 Hezbollah frames the refusal as principled resistance against erasing Palestinian rights and forcing Lebanon to submit to Israeli security demands while occupation continues.

 Leave a Reply